irmiller22/git_workshop/git_workshop1.md

     git commit -m "initial commit"

 ###What Happened?
+- `cd ~/Desktop` will change directory into our 'Users/<username>/desktop' directory
+- `mkdir git-todo` will create a new folder called 'git-todo' on your Desktop
 - `git init` creates a new repository in our `git-todo` directory. `cd git-todo` changes the directory into the `git-todo` directory.
 Think of it as going down one level.
 - `touch README.md` generates a markdown file that is called README.
 - `git init` initializes, or generates, a new `.git` file.
 Think of a `.git` file as the memory store at the root of a directory.
 The logic that stores your repository data as well as the synchronization between your remote repositories is encapsulated in this `.git` file.